prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // or a location label defined inside the proposition's 'locations'.
       // The presence of a colon (':') indicates the use of an URL.
       delivery_location: string;
     }

+  .. ts:def:: Tax

+    interface Tax {
+      // the name of the tax
+      name: string;

+      // amount paid in tax
+      tax: Amount;
+    }

   .. ts:def:: Merchant